 Receive Park E-Ventures in your inbox every month and stay in the loop on all the latest programs and special events!

 Life is not all river otters and coyote pups.
 Some organisms in these national parks simply give us the heebie-jeebies—justifiably or not.
 With Halloween a few days away, here’s our list of the scariest and grossest creatures.
 For the squeamish, turn away.
-For the stout-hearted, read on—if you dare.
+For the stout-hearted, read on—if you dare. more >>

-October 5–7, 2012 was one very busy weekend in San Francisco, with Fleet Week and America’s Cup headlining the many, many events going on in the city.
+October 5–7 was one very busy weekend in San Francisco, with Fleet Week and America’s Cup headlining two of the many, many events going on in the City.
 Even so, folks involved with both spectacular events still found time to give some TLC to the Golden Gate National Parks. more >>

-From Anaheim to Baltimore, the Institute at the Golden Gate is spreading its knowledge and establishing itself as a leading voice on the Food for the Parks and Healthy Parks Healthy People initiatives.
-Here are a few national events at which staff shared—and will share—the Institute’s growing body of knowledge and best... more >>
+From Anaheim to Baltimore, the Institute at the Golden Gate is sharing knowledge and establishing itself as a leading voice on Food for the Parks and Healthy Parks Healthy People.
+Read how the Institute is taking its place in a movement to position parks as catalysts for healthful change. more >>